 - At the end of Greek Ninja, Sasha and Daichi have a moment, specifically he hugs her, in a way that is obvious it's not just casual.
 Such intimate contact is not common in Japan between friends, so when she questions him on it, he simply replies: 'I meant it the western way then.'

-- Danny and Sam from Danny Phantom and their Fake-Out Make-Out to fool The Hunter Valerie.
+- Danny and Sam from Danny Phantom and their Fake-Out Make-Out to fool Hunter of Monsters Valerie.
 They obviously felt something, but deny it.
 This continues on throughout the rest of the series.

 - When the crew goes on a cruise in Futurama, Leela pretends to be Fry's girlfriend so Zapp Brannigan will leave her alone.
 After she kisses Fry and Zapp leaves, she tells Fry, "That was for Zapp."
 Fry asks if she has anything else for him.